AP US Government Unit 3 Practice Test: Civil Liberties & Civil Rights

 Question 6

-Questions 6–7 refer to the chart below:
+Questions 6–7 refer to the chart of voter participation rates below:

 A